 How do the arts and arts institutions contribute to uptake and deployment of research results and value creation from knowledge for the benefit of society?
 How can their role be further strengthened?
-The European Commission has just published the study ‘Fostering knowledge valorisation through the arts and cultural institutions’ that investigates these questions.
+The European Commission has just published the study ‘’ that investigates these questions.
 It outlines how European valorisation policy can contribute to enhance the impact of the arts and cultural organisations in knowledge valorisation processes.

 Arts and cultural organisations have a unique set of skills, competencies and talents to boost the valorisation of knowledge.
 The study illustrates the drivers and formats of engaging them in knowledge processes.
 It looks at the distinctive value(s) and competencies that they bring in, and the enabling conditions supporting their participation.
 The study sets out the different roles that the arts and cultural institutions in Europe take up in knowledge creation and valorisation processes - be it joint research; intermediation facilitating the connection between various stakeholder groups; engagement though offering spaces for experimentation and citizen engagement; or dissemination of research results, often in an unconventional way, that translates complex content into comprehensible language.